 How difficult was the transition from PDF to Foleon?

 VK: The transition went smoothly, and the Foleon team helped us a lot throughout the entire process.
 During the orientation phase, their sales team asked the right questions to understand our pain points, and their onboarding team extensively trained us on using the platform once we agreed to sign up.
 We were onboarded by one of Foleon’s designers, Yvonne.
 Both the platform and the support services we received exceeded our expectations and ensured our smooth transition from using PDFs to start creating digital publications.

-VK: We use Foleon for all sorts of sales and marketing materials including white papers, employee onboarding documents, a brand book for our partners and suppliers, sales collateral, and for our event communications.
+VK: We use Foleon for all sorts of sales and marketing materials including our white papers, employee onboarding documents, a brand book for our partners and suppliers, sales collateral, and for our event communications.
 At this point, we are even considering replacing our website with a Foleon publication.

 LS: The features that really stood out to us were the sign-up forms and the third-party integrations, which we leveraged to connect with websites like Eventbrite.
 For example, the publication for our Betty Blocks on Stage event allowed guests to order their event tickets through Eventbrite within the publication itself.

 What measurable benefits have you seen so far?